feklee/MultiTrans/README.md

   * Ⓓ, connected to ⊛ (pin 8)

-The ID of the Arduinos is written to their EEPROM using the provided sketch.

 For testing, the Arduinos are first synchronized after starting up. Ⓐ, Ⓑ, Ⓒ, and Ⓓ wait for signals from ⊛.
 Then all five start sending and receiving.
 To estimate if the Arduinos are in sync, look at the LEDs blinking.
 If they’re